Allan Asher

-Allan James Asher is an Australian lawyer, consumer advocate and campaigner.
+Allan James Asher (born February 16, 1951) is an Australian lawyer, consumer advocate and campaigner.

 Early life, education and personal life

 Asher was born in Sydney on 16 February 1951, one of eight children.
 He grew up in the western suburbs of Sydney at Eastern Creek.
 He attended Eastern Creek Primary School and later Rooty Hill High School.
 After completing high school Asher attended Sydney Technical College (now Ultimo TAFE) to re-do his Higher School Certificate.

 He studied economics and accounting at the University of New South Wales, and then law at Sydney University.

 In 2012 Asher took up a post as a Visitor at the Australian National University, Canberra.

 Early career

 Asher's first job was as an audit clerk at an accounting firm.

 From 1974 to 1984, Asher was a Senior Executive with the Australian Consumers Association (ACA).
 In 1984, Asher became the Director of Corporate Affairs with the Overseas Telecommunications Commission (OTC).